alexbosworth/balanceofsatoshis/README.md

 # Get a general report of the node activity
 bos report

-# Send funds and an optional message to a node
+# Send funds using keysend and an optional message to a node
 bos send

 # Service keysend-requests